Medical Science

 Interested in pioneering clinical research methods and taking healthcare sciences forward to the next level?
 Bioscience research approaches will train you to turn the complex analytics of the whole clinical research development cycle into meaningful specialist knowledge, allowing you to understand and devise rich regulatory frameworks for academia, research establishments and the pharmaceutical industry.

-Fundamental approaches to eukaryotic cell culture are explored, and potential applications of cell culture are introduced, including recombinant protein expression, and genetic analysis.
-Acquire skills to gather and record information, and communicate your ideas effectively to drive research forward and successfully improve commercialisation based on good clinical practice.
+We'll explore fundamental approaches to eukaryotic cell culture.
+You'll be introduced to potential applications of cell culture, including recombinant protein expression and genetic analysis.
+Acquire skills to gather and record information and communicate your ideas effectively to drive research forward and successfully improve commercialisation based on good clinical practice.

 • Molecular Biology